- Our Wander

 1. Buying Power Bank in China

-Once you land, you can easily find 3C certified power banks at airport convenience stores, official electronics brand stores (like Xiaomi, Huawei, or OPPO), or any major retailer.
-This is a guaranteed way to get a compliant device for the rest of your trip.
+Once you land, you can find 3C certified power banks at airport convenience stores, official electronics brand stores (like Xiaomi, Huawei, or OPPO), or any major retailer.
+This is a guaranteed way to get a CCC compliant device for the rest of your China trip.

-We bought a 10000mAh power bank from a Xiaomi store.
-If you haven’t heard of Xiaomi, it is a reputable brand in China and often referred to the “Apple of China”.
+We bought this 10,000mAh power bank from a Xiaomi store.
+If you haven’t heard of Xiaomi, it is a reputable brand in China and often referred to as the “Apple of China”.

-2. Buying Power Bank Online Before You Go
+2. Buying CCC Certified Power Bank Online Before Your Trip

-We managed to find and confirmed with these sellers at AliExpress who sell power banks with 3C mark and ship internationally.
+We found and confirmed with the AliExpress sellers that they ship these CCC certified power banks internationally.
 Shipping would take 2-8 weeks depending on where you are.
 Make sure to buy a power bank as soon as you confirmed your China trip.
+Message the sellers too to make sure they send you power banks with CCC certification.

 Q1: What happens if my power bank gets confiscated in China?